Azure/azurehpc/experimental/aks_npd_draino/readme.md

-# Integration of GPU node health checks into AKS
+# Integration of GPU/IB node health checks into AKS

-Show how to integrate the azurehpc-health-checks GPU tests in k8s node problem detector and then use draino to cordon/drain nodes based on GPU health check conditions.
+Show how to integrate the azurehpc-health-checks GPU/IB tests in k8s node problem detector and then use draino to cordon/drain nodes based on GPU health check conditions.

-GPU Count, GPU Nvlink, GPU Xid and GPU ECC health checks are included (other GPU tests can be easily added).
+GPU Count, GPU Nvlink, GPU Xid, GPU ECC and IB health checks are included (other tests can be easily added).

 ## Prerequisites